leocengia/SCI-repo/README.md

 > storage must be requested in
 > advance of arrival.]

+**Agent-normalized template text**

+This property charges a fee for luggage storage before check-in and after check-out.
+[Luggage storage must be requested in advance of arrival.]

 **Important information**

 Use this template to supplement 'Luggage
 Storage' in the Guest facilities and services module.

+<a id="template-048"></a>

 #### Template 48: Mandatory cleaning fee varies by room type (192)